Best sports streaming service for 2022

 Full out-of-market package for NHL and MLS, global soccer, UFC pay-per-view events, select MLB baseball games, tennis, golf

 ESPN Plus doesn't show any live NBA basketball or NFL football games, but it does offer coverage of Wimbledon and the US Open.
 During the MLB baseball season, the service carries select out-of-market Major League baseball games as well as unlocking the MLB Archives of classic games.
 It also offers some NCAA football and basketball, as well as the Little League World Series for fans looking to watch up-and-coming athletes.
-Some UFC matches are included as part of the subscription, but it's also where pay-per-view matches will live, usually for an extra fee.
+Some UFC matches are included as part of the subscription, with pay-per-view matches usually requiring an extra fee.

-There's something here for most sports aficionados and is almost a necessity for hard-core hockey, soccer and UFC fans.
+There's something here for most sports aficionados and it's almost a necessity for hard-core hockey, soccer and UFC fans.

-Peacock, owned by NBC, offers some live sports to go along with their on-demand entertainment.
-The a $5-a-month tier gives users access to Premier League Soccer, the Olympics, the Super Bowl, select WWE events, Indy Car races, some PGA golf tournaments.
+Peacock, owned by NBC, offers some live sports to go along with its on-demand entertainment.
+The $5-a-month tier gives users access to Premier League Soccer, the Olympics, the Super Bowl, select WWE events, Indy Car races and some PGA golf tournaments.
 The service also airs a few other less popular sports, such as rugby, figure skating, track and field and cycling.
-Since the Super Bowl only happens once a year, and the Olympics every two, the platform is best suited long-term for Premier League Soccer and WWE fans.
+Since the Super Bowl only happens once a year and the Olympics every two, the platform is best suited in the long term for Premier League Soccer and WWE fans.

-The Sling TV packages don't have a ton to offer anything but the most casual fan.
+The Sling TV packages don't have a ton to offer any but the most casual fan.
 Sling Blue currently lacks a single RSN, but you can use it to watch some national broadcasts.
 Sling TV's Orange plan includes ESPN, while the Blue plan has FS1 and the NFL network.
 While both plans offer TBS, none of them gives you access to ABC, which could be a problem for many fans.
-The Sports Extra add-on, which costs $11 a month for either the Blue or Orange plan or $15 for the combined Orange-and-Blue plan, offers the NBA, NHL, MLB channels along with the PAC 12, Bein and Tennis channel, among others.
-The individual plans cost $35 a month each, and the Orange-and-Blue plan costs $50 a month.
+The Sports Extra add-on, which costs $11 a month for either the Blue or Orange plan or $15 for the combined Orange and Blue plan, offers the NBA, NHL and MLB channels, along with the PAC 12, BeIn and Tennis channel, among others.
+The individual plans cost $35 a month each, and the Orange and Blue plan costs $50 a month.
 You can see which local channels you get here.

 Sports streaming services FAQ